Tencent/tencent-ml-images/README.md

 ```
 @article{tencent-ml-images-2019,
   title={Tencent ML-Images: A Large-Scale Multi-Label Image Database for Visual Representation Learning},
-  author={Wu, Baoyuan and Chen, Weidong and Fan, Yanbo and Zhang, Yong and Hou, Jinlong and Huang, Junzhou and Zhang, Tong},
+  author={Wu, Baoyuan and Chen, Weidong and Fan, Yanbo and Zhang, Yong and Hou, Jinlong and Liu, Jie and Zhang, Tong},
-  journal={arXiv preprint arXiv:1901.01703},
+  journal={IEEE Access},
+  volume={7},
   year={2019}
 }
 ```